b00401062/b00401062.github.io/Textbooks/Alpaydin's Introduction to Machine Learning.md

 - Full covariance matrices used with Gaussian mixtures are subject to overfitting.
 - The alternative is dimensionality reduction in the clusters.

+### Supervised Learning after Clustering

+- A large amount of unlabeled data is used for learning the cluster parameters.
+- Then, a smaller labeled data is used to learn the second stage of classification or regression.